rubelweb/First_React/README.md

 Just cloned first project.

-Addint new line from github.
+Adding new line from github.